 - Critical: Vital signs are unstable and not within normal limits.
 Patient may be unconscious.
 Indicators are unfavorable.

 - Treated and Released: Patient received treatment but was not admitted.

 - Treated and Transferred: Received treatment.
 Transferred to a different facility. (a hospital may disclose that a patient was treated and released, it may not release information regarding the date of release or where the patient went upon release without patient authorization.)

-In compliance with Federal HIPAA regulations and out of respect for patients and their families, Ochsner Health System cannot comment on current or previous patients.
+In compliance with Federal HIPAA regulations and out of respect for patients and their families, Ochsner Health cannot comment on current or previous patients.

 Contact us for more information.